one day in Hawaii Volcanoes National Park Itinerary

 Punaluu black sand beach in Big Island

-No matter how many days you are spending on Big Island, I believe the Punaluu black sand beach must be on your to-do list for sure as it is very unique.
-The sand is actually tiny particles of black lava rocks and looks like black sand.
-You can spot some sea turtles in the water if you are lucky.
+No matter how many days you are spending on the Big Island, I believe the Punaluu black sand beach must be on your to-do list for sure, as it is unique.

 Explore Hilo

 Explore the town of Hilo by visiting the downtown Hilo region.
-Visit Coconut Island which is a small island accessible by a pedestrian bridge on Banyan drive.
-You can see incredible views of Mauna Kea mountain peak from Coconut island on a clear day.
+Visit Coconut Island, a small island accessible by a pedestrian bridge on Banyan Drive.

 Downtown Hilo